vladimirfed/formproject/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run this app in the development mode you have to clone this repository, install modules and 'react hook form' library.
+To run this app in the development mode you have to clone this repository, install modules and 'react-hook-form' library.

 Steps to reproduce: